AlekhyaRanabothu/BreastCancerPrediction/README.md

 # Breast Cancer Prediction

--- breast-cancer-wisconsin(Diagnosis)-data is taken from UCI repository
+-- Breast-cancer-wisconsin(Diagnosis)-data is taken from UCI repository

+-- The main goal of this project is to classify whether the tumor is malignant or benign

 -- ExploratoryDataAnalysis